 Private instruction in percussion instruments to develop the student's performance ability in an applied area.
 One half-hour private lesson per week.
 Minimum of one hour daily practice.
+Minimum of one hour daily practice is required.
 Course may be repeated four (4) times for credit.
-Prerequisite: MVP 1210.
+Prerequisite: MVP 1201.